Muhammad657/LevelUp_app/README.md

 This is a **Flutter project**.
 The main application logic is located in the **`lib/levelup/`** folder — that’s where the core code for LevelUp resides.

-Other files in `lib/` support general configuration, navigation, and shared widgets.
+Other files in `lib/` support general configuration, navigation, and shared widgets **that are not in use.**

 ---